aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/70-advanced-topics/300-private-construct-hub/2000-create-construct-lib-pipeline-code.md

 npm install -g typescript
 {{</highlight>}}

-Create a new folder called `pipeline`.
+Create a new folder called `pipeline` within the `/construct-lib-repo` directory.
 This will contain all the pipeline infrstructure.
 Then initialize a cdk typescript application project.
 {{<highlight bash>}}
 mkdir pipeline